 On the Cloud Service Configuration page, specify the Citrix Cloud Connectors to which the agent connects and then click Next.

-- Configure Citrix Cloud Connectors.
-Lets you configure the Citrix Cloud Connectors by typing a comma-separated list of FQDNs or IP addresses of the Cloud Connectors.
+Configure Citrix Cloud Connectors.
+Configure the Citrix Cloud Connectors to which the agent connects by typing a comma-separated list of FQDNs or IP addresses of the Cloud Connectors.

 - Type the FQDN or IP address of each Citrix Cloud Connector.
 Make sure to separate the FQDNs or IP addresses with commas (,).